Lac-Poulin

 Lac-Poulin is named after the lake it surrounds (Poulin), which was named after the first settler Claude Poulin.
-The first settlers QUEBEC included Claude Poulin (1614-1687) a carpenter, born in St Maclou, Rouen, Normandie, France and his wife Jeanne Mercier (1621-1687)born in Luçon, Eure-et-Loir, Centre, France.
-Poulin itself is a common last name in the region.
+The first settlers Claude Poulin (1614-1687), a carpenter, was born in St Maclou, Rouen, Normandie, France and his wife Jeanne Mercier (1621-1687) was born in Luçon, Eure-et-Loir, Centre, France.
+Poulin is a common last name in the region.
 The village is mainly a summer vacation site.

 History

-Lac-Poulin was created in 1959 when it splitted away from Saint-Benoit-Labre.
+Lac-Poulin was created in 1959 when it split away from Saint-Benoit-Labre.